Vishawdhaliwal/romannumerals/README.md

 This is a Java / Maven / Spring Boot (version 1.5.6) application that can be used to perform conversion of Numeric values from 1 to 255 to Roman numerals.
 Refer - https://en.wikipedia.org/wiki/Roman_numerals

+## How to Build

+* Clone the repository
+* Ensure you are using JDK 1.8 or higher and Maven 3.x
+* You can build the project and run the tests by running ```mvn clean package```
+* The war file will be created in the target directory of the project.

 ## How to Run

 This application is packaged as a war which has Tomcat 9 embedded.
 No Tomcat or JBoss installation is necessary.
-You run it using the ```java -jar``` command.
+You can run it using the ```java -jar``` command.

-* Clone the repository
-* Ensure you are using JDK 1.8 or higher and Maven 3.x
-* You can build the project and run the tests by running ```mvn clean package```
-* Once successfully built, you can run the service by one of these two methods:
+* Once successfully built, you can run the service by the following command:
 ```
         java -jar -Dspring.profiles.active=test target/romannumeral-0.0.1-SNAPSHOT.war
 ```
-* Check the stdout or boot_example.log file to make sure no exceptions are thrown

 Once the application runs you should see messages similar to below -